apache/incubator-seata-k8s/README.md

 ### Usage

-To experience deploying Seata Server using the Operator method, follow these steps:
+To deploy Seata Server using the Operator method, follow these steps:

 1. Clone this repository: